awslabs/aws-jwt-verify/README.md

 - `tokenUse` (mandatory): verify that the JWT's `token_use` claim matches your expectation.
 Set to either `id` or `access`.
 Set to `null` to skip checking `token_use`.
 - `clientId` (mandatory): verify that the JWT's `aud` (id token) or `client_id` (access token) claim matches your expectation.
 Provide a string, or an array of strings to allow multiple client ids (i.e. one of these client ids must match the JWT).
 Set to `null` to skip checking client id (not recommended unless you know what you are doing).
-- `group` (optional): verify that the JWT's `cognito:groups` claim matches your expectation.
+- `groups` (optional): verify that the JWT's `cognito:groups` claim matches your expectation.
 Provide a string, or an array of strings to allow multiple groups (i.e. one of these groups must match the JWT).
 - `scope` (optional): verify that the JWT's `scope` claim matches your expectation (only of use for access tokens).
 Provide a string, or an array of strings to allow multiple scopes (i.e. one of these scopes must match the JWT).
 See also [Checking scope](#Checking-scope).
 - `graceSeconds` (optional, default `0`): to account for clock differences between systems, provide the number of seconds beyond JWT expiry (`exp` claim) or before "not before" (`nbf` claim) you will allow.
 - `customJwtCheck` (optional): your custom function with additional JWT (and JWK) checks to execute (see also below).